A Step By Step Guide for Foreigners to Start a Business in Singapore

 A. Before the incorporation, make sure:

-- a) Your business name is the ACRA-approved company name.
+- Your business name is approved by ACRA.

-- d) You have appointed one Company Secretary.
+- You have appointed a Company Secretary who is a Singapore resident.

-You have at least S$1 of paid-up capital.
+- The company has at least S$1 paid-up capital.

-- f) Your business has a local address as the registered company address.
+- Your business has a local registered address.

 B. What are the documents required by ACRA (for company registration)